Latest updates added 3 Feb 2023

 Send loving thoughts to yourself, then a loved one.
 Repeat loving thoughts to encourage feeling to grow.
 Transfer feeling to yourself.

 Please note that the recording for the practicality of instruction is designed to teach you the structure of how to cultivate metta-vedana (loving kindness feeling) on different people.
-In this way it is limited to learning how to generate metta-vedana, as well as bringing up latent adverse tendencies.

 To fully develop metta you will need to develop skill in meditating without the audio, bringing your skill of deconditioning towards latent adverse tendencies that arise, and in taking metta-vedana, as an object on which to develop samadhi.

 It is important to note, that wholesome and skillful qualities will not naturally arise if they are not already your natural way of being.
 This is part of the unrooting process, and cultivation of weak wholesome qualities is necessary for sila (harmony).
-If during your life you have been habitually defending yourself then your heart may be closed and intimacy with yourself or others may be weak.
-By bringing a loved one to mind, sending them thoughts of love & kindness, then transferring the feeling towards to yourself, you can recondition your mind and make loving feeling towards yourself your natural way of being.

 Method 1 is suitable if you have a good relationship with yourself and you already see yourself as your best friend.
 In this case cultivating loving feeling towards yourself will be come naturally to you.

 Method 2 is suitable if you have a habitually aversive relationship with yourself and you are not able to see yourself as a trusted friend.
-In this case cultivating loving feeling towards yourself will be difficult and may cause defensive vedana and emotions to arise.
-In this case generating loving feeling to a loved one first, and using a systematic method of transferring that feeling to yourself, will recondition this relationship within your mind.

 Meditation is practiced in a seated position.